Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- The 60.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 71 total in this contest.
+- This contest's total is 11.3 points above the 60.2 these two squads combine to allow per game this season.

-- The average total in Cavaliers games this season is 65.8, 5.2 points fewer than Wednesday's total of 71 .
+- The Cavaliers and their opponents score an average of 65.8 points per game, 5.7 fewer than Wednesday's total.

-- The 71 over/under in this game is 5.3 points higher than the 65.7 average total in Mustangs games this season.
+- The 71.5 over/under in this game is 5.8 points above the 65.7 average total in Mustangs games this season.

 Virginia Stats and Trends